-- 6. Click the LAG link to display all LAG interfaces or click the All link to display both all physical and all LAG interfaces. - 7.
-Select one or more interfaces by taking one of the following actions: - To configure a single interface, select the check box associated with the port, or type the port number in the Go To Interface field and click the Go button.

-- To configure multiple interfaces with the same settings, select the check box associated with each interface. - To configure all interfaces with the same settings, select the check box in the heading row. - 8.
+- 6. Select whether to display physical interfaces, LAGs, or both by clicking one of the following links above the table heading: - 1 (the unit ID of the switch).
+Only physical interfaces are displayed.
+This is the default setting. - LAG.
+Only LAGs are displayed. - All.
+Both physical interfaces and LAGs are displayed. - 7.
+Select one or more interfaces by taking one of the following actions: - To configure a single interface, select the check box associated with the port, or type the port number in the Go To Interface field and click the Go button. - To configure multiple interfaces with the same settings, select the check box associated with each interface. - To configure all interfaces with the same settings, select the check box in the heading row - 8.
 From the Queue ID menu, select the queue to be configured.

-You can select a queue from 0 to 7.
+Models GS324T and GS324TP support four queues (0 to 3) and model GS348T supports eight queues (0 to 7).

+9. In the Minimum Bandwidth field, specify the minimum guaranteed bandwidth allotted to the queue.

+Setting this value higher than its corresponding maximum bandwidth automatically increases the maximum to the same value.
+The default value is 0.
+The range is 0 to 100 in increments of 1.
+The value 0 means no guaranteed minimum.
+The sum of the individual minimum bandwidth values for all queues for the interface cannot exceed the defined maximum (100).

-- 9. From the Scheduler Type menu, select one of the following options: - Strict.
+- 10. From the Scheduler Type menu, select one of the following options: - Strict.
 The interface services traffic with the highest priority on a gueue first. - Weighted.
 The interface uses weighted round robin to associate a weight to each queue.
-This is the default setting. - 10.
-Click the Apply button.
+This is the default setting.